 - yogurt maker or Instant Pot with Yogurt setting

 - Make Oat Milk: In high powered blender, purée water and rolled oats for 30 seconds on medium speed.
 (If you wish, first add any of the Optional Ingredients listed above, and then purée.)
 Pour milk through 2 layers of cheesecloth or a nut milk bag to remove the solids.
-Do not squeeze out the extra liquid, but you may briefly press out a little.
-(You'll get a creamy outcome and no goopy texture by not squeezing solids.)
+Do not squeeze out the extra liquid all the way, but you may briefly press out a little.
+(You'll get a creamy light outcome and no goopy texture by not squeezing solids.
+A little pressing/squeezing does create a creamier yogurt that's a little gooey in a nice way.)

 - Pour into desired culturing container.
 Ferment 10 to 24 hours.
 The longer it ferments, the tarter it will get and the more probiotics it will have.